 The Township of Russell Water and Wastewater Master Plan Update (2016, as amended from time to time) identifies several deficiencies with respect to the water system.
-These include the insufficient water supply in Embrun and insufficient water reserve in Embrun for adequate fire and emergency reserve.
-Upgrades are also required to the Embrun / Marionville water treatment plant, the distribution system for fire protection within new subdivisions in Embrun and Russell, and several water pipelines that have reached capacity.
-In 2008, the Township of Russell signed an agreement with the City of Ottawa providing for the extension of the City of Ottawa water system to the Township, specifically to the Villages of Embrun,

-Russell and Marionville.
+In 2008, the Township of Russell signed an agreement with the City of Ottawa providing for the extension of the City of Ottawa water system to the Township, specifically to the Villages of Embrun, Russell and Marionville.
 The Township's Water and Wastewater Master Plan Update (2024) shall determine all required upgrades to the water system from the City of Ottawa and to the wastewater treatment facility for the Embrun and Russell.

-For the purposes of servicing, settlement areas in the Township are divided into Full Municipal Serviced Areas, and Partially Serviced Unserviceable Areas.
-Full Municipal Serviced Areas are existing areas that are serviced by municipal water and sewer.
-Partially Serviced Unserviceable Areas cannot be serviced with municipal water and sewer due to technical issues.
+For the purposes of servicing, settlement areas in the Township are divided into Full Municipal Serviced Areas and Partially Serviced Areas.
+Full

+Municipal Serviced Areas are existing areas that are serviced by municipal water and sewer.
+Partially Serviced Areas cannot be serviced with municipal water and sewer due to technical issues.
 These areas are identified on Schedules A1 and A2 to this Official Plan.